 After two years off the circuit writing insane musicals, a couple of TV pilots and a whole single joke for Harry Hill’s TV Burp, Danielle made a much anticipated returned to stand-up taking two critically acclaimed solo shows to the Edinburgh Festival, appearing on Mock the Week, Newswipe with Charlie Brooker, things that are only on digital telly after midnight, NBC’s Last Comic Standing (in America!
 Hell yeah) and is now a regular panellist on Radio 4′s The News Quiz.
 She also guested on a live Election Special edition of Newsnight.
 With Paxman!
 Sadly her quite good joke about Tony Blair wasn’t enough to stop the return of the Conservatives.

-And if that’s not enough you can now download the third series of the Sony Award Winning podcast Do The Right Thing which Danielle hosts (and co-writes).
+And if that’s not enough you can now download the fourth series of the Sony Award Winning podcast Do The Right Thing which Danielle hosts (and co-writes).